Hazey8709/Hazey8709/README.md

 ,videos,anything I can get my hands on to learn ,also want to learn to write code  quite overwhelmed Won't lie lol

+I start school this week for Full Stack Web Dev    Hope all goes well !

 If you'd like to teach me some tricks or more than I know I'm open to learn my contact>>>///email... jfhazey87@outlook.com